nunit/nunit/docs/articles/nunit/NUnit-3.0-Architecture-(2009).md

 The NUnitLite framework will be supported running on devices and reporting results back to the Test Engine through a communications channel.

 Various popular mock frameworks will be supported.
-NUnit's own self-tests now use the NSubstitute framework, which is packaged with NUnit, but users may make use of whatever mocking framework they prefer.
+One framework will be selected for use by NUnit’s own self-tests and will be packaged with NUnit.

-#### See also...
+### Further Details

-> You can also view the [Original Architectural Overview Document](xref:NUnit3Architecture2009) created for NUnit 3.0 in 2009.
+More detailed specifications are being developed for each of the layers.
+Consult the [[Specifications]] index for their current status.